77+ Lead Generation Statistics & Trends (2023)

 9% of organizations pay $10 or less per lead while 4% spend $1000 or more.
 18% of marketers don’t know how much each lead is costing them.
 Companies like Zoominfo help businesses by streamlining the lead management process and helping marketers track key metrics.

-Monthly Google searches for “zoominfo” over the past 5 years.
+Monthly Google searches for “zoominfo” are up 473% over the past 5 years.

 Generating more leads is the top priority for marketers over the next year (HubSpot)